freifunk-gluon/gluon/docs/features/multidomain.rst

    -  prefix4
    -  extra_prefixes6

--  To prevent accidential bridging of different domains, all meshing technologies should be seperated:
+-  To prevent accidental bridging of different domains, all meshing technologies should be separated:

    -  domain_seed (wired mesh)